 Eliminate email-based cyberattacks to prevent consequences like these

 Graphus improves any organization’s data security immediately.
-Choose AI-powered, automated email security to quickly and efficiently protect your company from some of today’s nastiest phishing-related cyberattacks and you’ll enjoy the peace of mind that comes from knowing that you’re blocking 99.9% of sophisticated phishing messages before they ever reach an employee inbox.
+Choose AI-powered, automated email security to quickly and efficiently protect your company from some of today’s nastiest phishing-related cyberattacks and you’ll enjoy the peace of mind that comes from knowing that you’re blocking sophisticated phishing messages before users see them.

 - Forget old-fashioned safe sender lists.
 Graphus analyzes the content of messages using more than 50 points of comparison to suss out fakes fast.